Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Visibility of Poor Man's Majoranas

 \subsection{Dynamical preparation of a specific parity state}

-In this section, we briefly discuss a possible extension of the nonlocal coupling to the cavity: preparation of a given parity state.
+In this section, we briefly discuss a possible extension of the nonlocal coupling to the cavity: Preparation of a given parity state.
 In all previous sections, we considered the cavity's impact on the electronic system within the linear response framework.
 However, we now expand the discussion to scenarios where a strong cavity drive significantly alters the Majorana populations.
 For simplicity, we only focus here on PMMs, building on a double-$\Lambda$ four-level configuration proposed for cooling atoms to their ground state \cite{Vacanti_NewJ.Phys..2009Cooling} (see also Ref.~\cite{Wesdorp_Phys.Rev.Lett..2023Dynamical}).
 However, the arguments can be generalized for more complicated setups and Hamiltonians, which we leave for future work.
-The scheme works as follows: two near-degenerate ground states $|1\rangle$ and $|2\rangle$ (the low-energy manifold) are coupled via coherent drivings to two excited states $|3\rangle$ and $|4\rangle$, respectively \cite{Vacanti_NewJ.Phys..2009Cooling}.
+The scheme works as follows: Two near-degenerate ground states $|1\rangle$ and $|2\rangle$ (the low-energy manifold) are coupled via coherent drivings to two excited states $|3\rangle$ and $|4\rangle$, respectively \cite{Vacanti_NewJ.Phys..2009Cooling}.
 Spontaneous or engineered dissipation provides cross-relaxation: state $|4\rangle$ decays into $|1\rangle$, and $|3\rangle$ decays into $|2\rangle$.
-This forms a closed cycle: \begin{itemize} \item $|1\rangle$ is driven up to $|3\rangle$, which falls to $|2\rangle$ \item $|2\rangle$ is driven up to $|4\rangle$, which falls to $|1\rangle$\,. \end{itemize} By applying an {\it asymmetric} driving to the two transitions (that is, with different coupling strengths) one can achieve one-way population flow into the ground manifold, specifically to one desired state.
+This forms a closed cycle: \begin{itemize} \item $|1\rangle$ is driven up to $|3\rangle$, which falls to $|2\rangle$ \item $|2\rangle$ is driven up to $|4\rangle$, which falls to $|1\rangle$\,. \end{itemize} By applying an {\it asymmetric} driving field to the two transitions, i.e., with different coupling strengths, one can induce a unidirectional population flow into the ground-state manifold, ultimately populating a selected target state.
 For example, suppose we drive the $|1\rangle\to|3\rangle$ transition resonantly (or with a slight detuning), while the $|2\rangle\to|4\rangle$ drive is turned off.
 Any population initially in $|1\rangle$ gets excited to $|3\rangle$ and then decays to $|2\rangle$, pumping $|1\rangle$ into $|2\rangle$.
 Likewise, any population in $|4\rangle$ will decay to $|1\rangle$, and then that will be pumped to $|2\rangle$ by the drive.
-In this regime, $|2\rangle$ acts as a dark reservoir state: it is easy to reach but hard to leave since we are not driving $|2\rangle$ out.
+In this regime, $|2\rangle$ acts as a dark reservoir state: It is easy to reach but hard to leave since we are not driving $|2\rangle$ out.
 The net effect is that all population is collected in $|2\rangle$.
 By choosing which laser to apply, one can pump towards either ground state.